pitg/common-grounds/guidelines.md

 # Pinoy I.T.
-Geeks' Guidelines
+Circlejerks' Guidelines
 There is a saying that rules are never meant to be followed but serve as guidelines.
 Guidelines however are for maintaining the status quo.

 ### Overview